jasonshave/JavaManagedIdentityWebAPI/README.md

 5. For the **Supported account types**, leave the default of **Accounts in this organizational directory only (*your tenant name* - Single tenant)**.

-    - **NOTE:** This sample was only tested with single tenants in mind.
-It may work with multi-tenant configurations as well however this may require the use of the MSAL4J library instead of ADAL4J.
+    - **NOTE:** This sample was only tested with single tenants in mind, however it may work with multi-tenant configurations as well.

 6. Click the **Register** button.